Getting Started with PHP Tools

 Editing a PHP File

-PHP Tools provide Visual Studio with smart editor of PHP files.
+PHP Tools provides Visual Studio with a smart editor of PHP files.

 Run and Debug Your PHP Project

 Once you have your PHP Project, you can run the application and debug.
 Debugging allows you to run the application and stopping on breakpoints F9, stepping on the next line F10, inside a function call F11, out of the function call Shift+F11 or inspecting and modifying variables.
 You can see e.g. local variables, super-global variables and current call stack.

 To run and debug the project, ensure it is properly configured (see below) and press F5 (or in

 Menu | Debug | Start Debugging).
 You can also run the project without debugging by pressing Ctrl+F5.

 Running the application locally requires properly configured PHP.
 To enable support for debugging, PHP extension Xdebug has to be installed and configured as well.

 PHP Tools help with the setup in two ways.

 Once you start your first application F5 and there is no valid PHP installation found, you can download and setup a recommended version of PHP with pre-configured Xdebug within one click from Microsoft Web Platform Installer.
 This is the most recommended option for most users.

 For users with custom requirements or requiring to use their existing PHP installation, PHP Tools help by checking the configuration and suggesting recommended fixes eventually.